-Apical, Incorporated hereinafter referred to as Apical, will open as a community adult-use recreational marijuana store.
-Our Establishment will comply with all rules and regulations in Massachusetts, while providing customers a best-in-class service and retail experience.
-Apical will locate its establishment at 102 Northampton Street in Easthampton, MA.
-The Company has already secured a lease for the property extending 5 years with multiple renewal options.
-The location is ideally located in the community, offers substantially adequate parking, while safe egress and ingress are designed to mitigate disruption.
-The storefront design will be in keeping with the ascetics of the neighborhood.
-Further, our Founders reside in the surrounding area and have close ties to Easthampton.
-Our intimate knowledge and passion for the community will enhance our customer engagement as a locally owned and operated establishment.
-This site is one of two currently planned with the other in process in the adjacent town of Easthampton.
-Operating hours will be 10 hours per day from 9:00 AM to 8:00 PM, 7 days a week.
-Our employees will be well-versed in state rules and regulations regarding adult use.
-They will be trained and qualified to handle the wide range of customers that we intend to serve.
-Apical's workforce will reflect our corporate mindset, geared to ensure patrons earn our trust through knowledgeable associates providing the highest level of service available.
-While Apical is independently owned, it has retained wide consulting guidance.
-Specifically, not only the service of AC3, with Massachusetts compliance expertise, but also a west coast firm with deep actual operating experience and proficiency in this rapidly emerging sector of the Cannabis industry.
-The aggregate talent provides Apical security to help even the playing field with some of the larger multi-state operators in the area for sustainability.
-Our CRM software will enable us to compliantly and securely manage one-on-one relationships with our customers, regardless how large our customer base grows.
+Apical, Incorporated hereinafter referred to as Apical, will open as a community recreational and medicinal marijuana dispensary store.
+We aim to sell adult use and medical marijuana, following all rules and regulations in Massachusetts, to our customers at the lowest prices versus local and national competitors.
+Apical will be located in Easthampton, MA at 19 Wemelco Way.
+We've successfully leased a facility for 5 years with the option of acquiring the property for \$1 Million dollars during our leasing period.
+The facility is well positioned and it matches the ideal picture of a community dispensary store.
+Apical will launch with one initial outlet in Easthampton with future plans to open other outlets in key locations around Massachusetts.
+Operating hours will be 10 hours per day from 9:00 AM to 7:00 PM, 7 days a week.
+Our employees will be well-versed in state rules and regulations regarding adult use and medical marijuana.
+They will be trained and qualified to handle the wide range of customers that we aim to serve which are of the walk-in and mail order variety.
+Apical's workforce will reflect our corporate mindset, which it to ensure all our customers receive first class treatment whenever they interact with any aspect of Apical.
+Our CRM software will enable us to manage one-on-one relationships with our customers, regardless how large our customer base grows.
 Apical will be owned and managed by its board, investors and executives.